mnot/I-D/rfc5988bis/draft.md

 Atom {{RFC4287}} conveys links in the atom:link element, with the "href" attribute indicating the link target and the "rel" attribute containing the relation type.
-The context of the link is either a feed locator or an entry ID, depending on where it appears; generally, feed-level links are obvious candidates for transmission as a Link header.
+The context of the link is either a feed locator or an entry ID, depending on where it appears; generally, feed-level links are obvious candidates for transmission as a Link header field.

-When serialising an atom:link into a Link header, it is necessary to convert link targets (if used) to URIs.
+When serialising an atom:link into a Link header field, it is necessary to convert link targets (if used) to URIs.

 Atom defines extension relation types in terms of IRIs.
 This specification re-defines them as URIs, to simplify and reduce errors in their comparison.